 Plus, it makes getting into and out of the house at night easier for everyone.
 And, they look nice too!

-What you need to install lights under your eaves
+What you need to install under eave lighting (leds)

 So what's involved?